Flex (NASDAQ:FLEX) Issues Q1 2022 Earnings Guidance

 Flex (NASDAQ:FLEX) updated its first quarter 2022 earnings guidance on Wednesday.
 The company provided EPS guidance of 0.340-0.400 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.320.
 The company issued revenue guidance of $5.90 billion-$6.30 billion, compared to the consensus revenue estimate of $5.80 billion.Flex also updated its FY 2022 guidance to 1.600-1.750 EPS.

-Several brokerages have recently commented on FLEX.
-JPMorgan Chase & Co. upgraded Flex from a neutral rating to an overweight rating and increased their price objective for the company from $21.00 to $22.00 in a research report on Friday, February 26th.
-Citigroup raised their price target on Flex from $21.00 to $22.00 in a research report on Friday, January 29th.
-Zacks Investment Research lowered Flex from a buy rating to a hold rating and set a $19.00 price target on the stock. in a research report on Monday.
-Finally, Craig Hallum raised their price target on Flex from $24.00 to $31.00 and gave the stock a buy rating in a research report on Wednesday, February 17th.
-Two investment analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
-The stock has a consensus rating of Buy and an average target price of $20.50.
+Several research firms have recently issued reports on FLEX.
+Citigroup boosted their target price on Flex from $22.00 to $25.00 in a research note on Friday, May 7th.
+Zacks Investment Research downgraded shares of Flex from a buy rating to a hold rating and set a $19.00 price objective on the stock. in a research report on Monday, May 3rd.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their target price on shares of Flex from $22.00 to $25.00 in a research report on Friday, May 7th.
+Cross Research upgraded shares of Flex from a hold rating to a buy rating and set a $22.00 price target on the stock in a research report on Wednesday.
+Finally, JPMorgan Chase & Co. upgraded shares of Flex from a neutral rating to an overweight rating and raised their price objective for the stock from $21.00 to $22.00 in a report on Friday, February 26th.
+One analyst has rated the stock with a hold rating and five have issued a buy rating to the stock.
+The stock presently has a consensus rating of Buy and a consensus target price of $22.63.

-In other news, insider Francois Barbier sold 128,583 shares of the firm’s stock in a transaction that occurred on Monday, March 8th.
-The stock was sold at an average price of $16.74, for a total value of $2,152,479.42.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO Revathi Advaithi sold 24,214 shares of the firm’s stock in a transaction that occurred on Friday, February 12th.
-The shares were sold at an average price of $19.53, for a total value of $472,899.42.
+In other news, insider Francois Barbier sold 128,583 shares of the company’s stock in a transaction that occurred on Monday, March 8th.
+The shares were sold at an average price of $16.74, for a total value of $2,152,479.42.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.
+Also, CEO Revathi Advaithi sold 24,214 shares of the stock in a transaction that occurred on Friday, February 12th.
+The shares were sold at an average price of $19.53, for a total transaction of $472,899.42.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 273,868 shares of company stock valued at $4,652,107.
-0.56% of the stock is currently owned by company insiders.
+Insiders have sold 273,868 shares of company stock valued at $4,652,107 in the last quarter.
+0.56% of the stock is owned by company insiders.

 Flex Ltd. provides design, engineering, manufacturing, and supply chain services and solutions to original equipment manufacturers in Asia, the Americas, and Europe.
 It operates through High Reliability Solutions, Industrial and Emerging Industries, Communications & Enterprise Compute, and Consumer Technologies Group segments.